thomaspoignant/go-feature-flag/README.md

 **We recommend using a hash if possible.**
 All the other attributes are optional.

-:info: Custom attributes are one of the most powerful features.
+ℹ️ Custom attributes are one of the most powerful features.
 They let you have rules on these attributes and target users according to any data that you want.

 You can also distinguish logged-in users from anonymous users in the SDK ([check documentation about anonymous users](https://thomaspoignant.github.io/go-feature-flag/users/#anonymous-users)).